-If the project is located on a site that includes wetlands, water bodies, or land within 100 feet of these areas, and if local, state, and federal regulations permit impacts to any on-site wetlands, water bodies, or buffer land that is within 100 feet of these areas, limit any impacts to less than the percentage of these areas reflected in either one of the two following tables, and compensate by on-site or off-site wetland restoration of equal or greater amounts.
+If the project is located on a site that includes wetlands, riparian areas, water bodies, or land within 100 feet of these areas, and if local, state, and federal regulations permit impacts to any on-site wetlands, riparian areas, water bodies, or buffer land that is within 100 feet of these areas, limit any impacts to less than the percentage of these areas reflected in either one of the two following tables, and compensate by on-site or off-site wetland restoration of equal or greater amounts.
 The portion of the site that is impacted must incorporate stormwater best management practices within the impacted area to infiltrate, re-use, or evapotranspirate at least 90% of the average annual rainfall or 1" of rainfall from 75% of the development footprint within the impacted area.

-Street grid density within a Percentage of on-site impacts allowed
+Street network grid density within a Percentage of on-site impacts allowed

 1 mile radius from the perimeter of the site

 boundary

->20 15
+20-30 15

 10-20 10

 <10 5

-Non-residential density Percentage of on-site

-Residential density (DU/acre) (FAR) impacts allowed
+Residential density (DU/acre) Non-residential density (FAR) Percentage of on-site impacts allowed

->20 >1.0 15
+20-30 1.0 - 1.5 15

 10-20 .75 - 1.0 10

 < 10 < .75 5